Skip to content

 So let’s jump into this refresher on two of the most common homeowners policies offered through the Insurance Services Office (ISO)—Homeowners 3 - Special Form (HO-3) and Homeowners 5 - Comprehensive Form (HO-5)—and what makes them different.

-Types of Homeowners Policies
+Types of homeowners policies

 Not all homeowners policies are created equal and can vary significantly by state and provider.